England in the Late Middle Ages: Henry III (1216–72)

 When Henry III came to the throne in 1216, much of his holdings on the continent were occupied by the French and many of the barons were in rebellion as part of the First Barons' War.
+In addition, local violence was such a large problem during his reign overall that justiciars, "sheriffs, burgesses[,]...and knights of the shire" alike, and individuals from other occupations and social classes, often dealt with it in their careers at different periods in Henry III's kingship.
 Marshall won the war with victories at the battles of Lincoln and Dover in 1217, leading to the Treaty of Lambeth by which Louis renounced his claims.
-In victory, the Marshal Protectorate reissued the Magna Carta agreement as a basis for future government.
+In victory, the Marshal Protectorate reissued Magna Carta as a basis for future government.
 Despite the treaty hostilities continued and Henry was forced to make significant constitutional concessions to the newly crowned Louis VIII of France and Henry's stepfather Hugh X of Lusignan.
 Between them, they overran much of the remnants of Henry's continental holdings, further eroding the Plantagenet grip on the continent.
 Henry saw such similarities between himself and England's then patron saint Edward the Confessor in his struggle with his nobles that he gave his first son the Anglo-Saxon name Edward and built the saint a magnificent, still-extant shrine at Westminster.

 The barons were resistant to the cost in men and money required to support a war to restore Plantagenet holdings on the continent.
 In order to motivate his barons, Henry III reissued Magna Carta and the Charter of the Forest in return for a tax that raised the huge sum of £45,000.
 This was enacted in an assembly of the barons, bishops and magnates that created a compact in which the feudal prerogatives of the king were debated and discussed in the political community.
 Henry was forced to agree to the Provisions of Oxford by barons led by his brother-in-law, Simon de Montfort, under which his debts were paid in exchange for substantial reforms.
 He was also forced to agree to the Treaty of Paris with Louis IX of France, acknowledging the loss of the Dukedom of Normandy, Maine, Anjou and Poitou, but retaining the Channel Islands.
 The treaty held that "islands (if any) which the king of England should hold", he would retain "as peer of France and Duke of Aquitaine".
 In exchange Louis withdrew his support for English rebels, ceded three bishoprics and cities, and was to pay an annual rent for possession of Agenais.
 Disagreements about the meaning of the treaty began as soon as it was signed.
 The agreement resulted in English kings having to pay homage to the French monarch, thus remaining French vassals, but only on French soil.
 This was one of the indirect causes of the Hundred Years War.